malda-protocol/malda-lending/docs/src/src/interfaces/ImToken.sol/interface.ImToken.md

 Transfers collateral tokens (this market) to the liquidator.

-*Will fail unless called by another cToken during the process of liquidation.
+*Will fail unless called by another mToken during the process of liquidation.
-Its absolutely critical to use msg.sender as the borrowed cToken and not a parameter.*
+Its absolutely critical to use msg.sender as the borrowed mToken and not a parameter.*

 ```solidity